When should I call the Fire Department?

 How do I become a Firefighter?

 It takes many hours of school and study time to become a Firefighter and Paramedic.
 The field of emergency medicine has grown and firefighters are now being trained as Paramedics.
-Firefighter / Paramedic classes are offered at Parma Hospital, Cuyahoga Community College and Cuyahoga Valley Joint Vocational School and it is a two-year program.
+Firefighter / Paramedic classes are offered at UH Hospitals, Cuyahoga Community College and Cuyahoga Valley Joint Vocational School and it is a two-year program.
 After completing the standard classes, there are other fields of training available.
 For example; Fire Inspector, Hazardous Materials, EMT Instructors and Rope Rescue.
 We also attend monthly training classes for continuing education credits due to constant changes in medical and fire technology.

 What are we doing in regards to Homeland Security?

 In recent years the fire service has changed, taking on many new responsibilities.
 In preparing for Homeland Security, the Federal Government has made monies available to local fire departments to prepare for such emergencies.
 In conjunction with the Community Services Department, we have established a Citizens Emergency Response Team (C.E.R.T.) to assist the Fire Department in the event of an emergency or disaster.
 We have joined forces with the communities of Valley View, Seven Hills, and Independence to form a team of volunteers to be called out in an emergency.

 Yes.
 We bill the insurance company for all runs.
 No resident or business will receive an individual bill.
 Non-residents may receive a bill for the balance after the insurance has paid.